Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Inside Skarðskirkja church at Skarðsströnd

-She forced them to build a pavement of rock, which can still be seen at Skarð.
+She forced them to build a rock pavement, which can still be seen at Skarð.
 She then had them all killed.

-The church at Skarð was the main church for this area and inside treasures can be found.
-A beautiful alabaster artwork above the altar dates back to the 15th century.
+The church at Skarð, Skarðskirkja, was the main church in this area, and inside it, treasures can be found.
+The beautiful alabaster altarpiece dates back to the 15th century.
+The altar is also from the 15th century.

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandSkarðskirkja church

-A beautiful pulpit in this church had the date 1847 but seems to date back to the 17th century.
+A beautiful pulpit in this church had the date 1847, but it seems to date back to the 17th century.

 The pulpit was donated in memory of Daði Bjarnason and his wife, Arnfríður, who were farmers at Skarð.